 2013 Toyota Corolla Review

-While most auto reviewers say the 2013 Toyota Corolla is underpowered, has poor fuel economy and a dull cabin, the Corolla has one of the highest reliability scores in the class.
+While most automotive critics say the 2013 Toyota Corolla is underpowered, has poor fuel economy and a dull cabin, the Corolla has one of the highest reliability scores in the class.

-The 2013 Corolla has a standard four-cylinder engine and a five-speed manual transmission.
-There’s also an optional four-speed automatic transmission, which brings the Corolla’s fuel economy ratings to 26/34 mpg city/highway, which is less than the Corolla’s main competitors.
-Some of the automotive press say that while the engine can handle daily commutes, it struggles during passing and merging maneuvers.
+The Corolla has a standard four-cylinder engine and a five-speed manual transmission.
+There’s also an optional four-speed automatic transmission, which brings the Toyota Corolla’s fuel economy ratings to 26/34 mpg city/highway, which is less than the Corolla’s main competitors.
+Some reviewers say that while the engine can handle daily commutes, it struggles during passing and merging maneuvers.
 They also pan its automatic transmission, which only has four gears while many competitors offer six.
-Several auto critics add that the Corolla’s steering is numb and that the brakes aren’t strong.
+Several auto critics add that the 2013 Corolla’s steering is numb and that the brakes aren’t strong.
 The Corolla may not lead the class when it comes to performance, but it does have one the highest reliability scores in the class, which should be considered if vehicle dependability is most important to you.

-According to reviewers, the cabin of the Corolla has controls that are straightforward and easy to use.
-Many test drivers think the interior is dated and bland in comparison with the competition.
+According to test drivers, the cabin of the 2013 Toyota Corolla has controls that are straightforward and easy to use.
+Many think the interior is dated and bland in comparison with the competition.
 The 2013 Corolla also doesn’t offer as many standard and optional interior features as its rivals.
 Features such as a USB port, Bluetooth and steering-wheel mounted controls are optional, and the Corolla lacks optional safety features like blind-spot monitoring, a rearview camera and parking sensors that highly-ranked affordable small cars offer.
 Reviewers say the five-seat Corolla has front seats that are comfortable and rear seats that are tight for adults.